 You should think about your strategy for recruiting enough judges early in the season.
+One recommendation is to hold a meeting for parents and let the students explain debate and put on a demonstration round.
 You also may want to talk to some of the other coaches and ask them for their strategies.